 Mid-February is the month when I start dreaming of spring.
-Instead of thinking about the unusual amount of snow we are supposed to receive today, I’m dreaming of warm, sandy beaches, relaxing by the pool and summer attire.
-In my logical (!) train of thought, this reminds me I can’t show my winter feet in public.
-Sure my toes need a coat of polish.
+Actually, I’m kidding.
+I start thinking of spring on the first day of Fall.
+By mid-February, my need for warm weather has reached new heights.
+Instead of thinking about how it is supposed to rain all week, I’m dreaming of warm, sandy beaches.
+Or maybe relaxing by the pool with a good book.
+Following this logical train of thought reminded me that I can’t show my winter feet in public.
+Sure, my toes need a coat of polish.
 But, more importantly, they need a good scrub.
 I don’t want to be seen as the scaly heel monster.
 To combat the problem I made a Peppermint Salt Foot Scrub.

-- 2 ounces Kosher Salt
+- ¼ cup Kosher Salt

-- 2 ounces Epsom Salt
+- ¼ cup Epsom Salt

-- 3 ounces Sea Salt
+- ⅓ cup Sea Salt

 - 10 drops peppermint oil